 Students must return their student card to have student activity fees refunded or recalculated.

-Continuation of your Change in Status
+Continuation of Part-time of Inactive Status

 To be considered for a continuation of part-time or inactive status, you must re-apply by the end of the period covered by your current request.
 If you do not re-apply, or, if a subsequent request is not granted, your study status will automatically revert to full-time status, with all the corresponding fees.